Sp3rick/GroupHelp/README.md

     support for anonymous admins
-    allow to customize /staff allowing to set roles to hide create a privacy setting where users can ask to esclude themself from tagResolver and replace his's first name in database with "Anonymous" allow to mute only media, or specific media type or extras once bot will be declared ready to use, add code versioning system to update database when user update it create a privacy option to allow a user deleting his data from the bot
+    allow to customize /staff allowing to set roles to hide create a privacy setting where users can ask to esclude themself from tagResolver and replace his's first name in database with "Anonymous" allow to disable tagResolver log on group settings allow to mute only media, or specific media type or extras once bot will be declared ready to use, add code versioning system to update database when user update it create a privacy option to allow a user deleting his data from the bot